 How long can I wait to go to the dentist if I have a cavity?

 We recommend that you don’t wait at all.
 The longer you let the cavity go, the more damage it does to your tooth.
 If you let a cavity go untreated for over a year, you risk severe damage to the tooth.
-We may even have to extract it.
-The faster we treat it, the less invasive and expensive the treatment is.
+We may even have to remove your tooth.
+Quick treatment can prevent invasive and expensive treatment.

 How do I know if a cavity reaches the tooth root?

 A cavity slowly works its way through the layers of the tooth.
 When it reaches the root, it’s in the tooth’s center and leads to the need for a root canal.
 Since it’s in the center of the tooth, you can’t just look at it and see that it’s deepened.
-You may notice some pain and sensitivity, especially when you’re eating and drinking hot or cold things.
-Those are indicators that the decay is getting to the root.
+You may notice some pain and sensitivity when eat and drink hot or cold things.
+Those are signs that the decay is getting to the root.

 Is a cavity worse if it hurts?

 Someone may have a tiny cavity that causes a lot of pain, while someone with a larger cavity can feel no pain or sensitivity at all.
 Cavities can be completely asymptomatic.
-They vary widely and you never know how your mouth will react to the tooth decay.
-This is why it’s so important to have routine dental examinations.
+They vary widely, and you never know how your mouth will react to the tooth decay.
+This is why you need routine dental examinations.

 Can cavities spread to other teeth?